 On this day in 1975 the Equal Pay Act came into force in the UK, making it illegal to pay a woman less than a man for doing the same job, or give her fewer benefits.

-All these decades later, men do, of course, still earn more than women, but we are getting closer to equality.
-And, that we think, is a subject worth celebrating, perhaps with a Lazy Man Flip.
+All these decades later, men still earn more than women, but we are getting closer to equality so worthy of some celebration, perhaps with a Lazy Man Flip.